str0pharia/UnRealVirtuality/README.md

 # Controls
 Pull handle to ignite gas and increase altitude, let go of the handle to decrease altitude.
-Grip sides of basket and lean witth the HMD left or right to tilt the basket, and move the balloon in the corresponding direction along the y-axis (strafe left/right).
+Use the weight of the player character to affect sideways movement, and - to some extent - the forward velocity,  by positioning yourself anywhere inside the  basket/play area, in order to redistribute the weight and tilt the basket in the corresponding direction.
+Lean angle of player / relative angle between controllers (along y-axis) to modify velocity and direction of the balloon even more.
+Note: To fly in a straight line you will have to maintain balance and remain centered in the play area/basket.

-Note that it's not possible to control movemement along the x-axis (forward movement), nor is it possible to control yaw rotation.
+Note that the yaw rotation of the basket is locked to prevent spin.
+This is an attempt to make the game more comfortable, especially for those who tend to experience motion sickness.